jjlastra/HESML/README.md

 Licensing information

-HESML V1R2 is freely distributed for any non-commercial purpose under a CC By-NC-SA-4.0 license, subject to the citing of the main HESML paper [1] as attribution requirement.
+HESML library is freely distributed for any non-commercial purpose under a CC By-NC-SA-4.0 license, subject to the citing of the main HESML paper [1] as attribution requirement.
 On other hand, the commercial use of the similarity measures introduced in [2], as well as part of the intrinsic IC models introduced in [3] and [4], is protected by a patent application [5].
 In addition, any user of HESML must fulfill other licensing terms described in [1] related to other resources distributed with the library, such as WordNet and a dataset of corpus-based IC models, among others.

 References:

-[1] Lastra-D√≠az, J. J., Garc√≠a-Serrano, A., Batet, M., Fern√°ndez, M. and Chirigati, F. (2017).
+[1] Lastra-DÌaz, J. J., GarcÌa-Serrano, A., Batet, M., Fern·ndez, M. and Chirigati, F. (2017).
 HESML: a scalable ontology-based semantic similarity measures library with a set of reproducible experiments and a replication dataset.
 Information Systems. http://dx.doi.org/10.1016/j.is.2017.02.002

-[2] Lastra-D√≠az, J. J., & Garc√≠a-Serrano, A. (2015).
+[2] Lastra-DÌaz, J. J., & GarcÌa-Serrano, A. (2015).
 A novel family of IC-based similarity measures with a detailed experimental survey on WordNet.
 Engineering Applications of Artificial Intelligence Journal, 46, 140-153. http://dx.doi.org/10.1016/j.engappai.2015.09.006

-[3] Lastra-D√≠az, J. J., & Garc√≠a-Serrano, A. (2015).
+[3] Lastra-DÌaz, J. J., & GarcÌa-Serrano, A. (2015).
 A new family of information content models with an experimental survey on WordNet.
 Knowledge-Based Systems, 89, 509-526. http://dx.doi.org/10.1016/j.knosys.2015.08.019

-[4] Lastra-D√≠az, J. J., & Garc√≠a-Serrano, A. (2016).
+[4] Lastra-DÌaz, J. J., & GarcÌa-Serrano, A. (2016).
 A refinement of the well-founded Information Content models with a very detailed experimental survey on WordNet.
 Universidad Nacional de Educaci√É¬≥n a Distancia (UNED). http://e-spacio.uned.es/fez/view/bibliuned:DptoLSI-ETSI-Informes-Jlastra-refinement

-[5] Lastra D√≠az, J. J., & Garc√≠a Serrano, A. (2016).
+[5] Lastra DÌaz, J. J., & GarcÌa Serrano, A. (2016).
 System and method for the indexing and retrieval of semantically annotated data using an ontology-based information retrieval model.
 United States Patent and Trademark Office (USPTO) Application, US2016/0179945 A1.

 Steps to reproduce the library